-Canine coughing is a symptom – it is a reflex caused by an irritation in the throat, airways, or the lungs.
+Coughing is a symptom.
+It is a reflex caused by an irritation in the throat, airways, or the lungs.
 It is one of the body’s ways to try to get rid of foreign irritants and infectious bacteria from the respiratory tract.

 Since coughing is a symptom, it is not advisable to use medicine to suppress the cough without finding out and addressing the underlying cause.